Campbell, Colin Eric Interview

 And so your customers just had any type of car?

 Yeah well, mostly Jaguar and Daimler to start with, but I remember there was a lot of friction going on when it was part of the Aurora Group.
-There was, you know … lot of back stabbing and that going on; and I remember one of the salespersons who wasn’t on my side, apparently said to someone, “You’d better get rid of Campbell, because he’s not interested in Datsuns”, which was completely wrong.
+There was, you know … lot of back stabbing and that going on.
+And I remember one of the salespersons who wasn’t on my side, apparently said to someone, “You’d better get rid of Campbell, because he’s not interested in Datsuns”, which was completely wrong.
 I treated everybody the same no matter what they drove.
-And of course I heard back later that apparently they had a meeting, and that one of the guys in the parts department who sort of had been on my side, as it were – he said, “Oh, it wasn’t such a bright idea to get rid of Campbell, because he doesn’t buy Datsun oil filters singly”, he says, “he buys them by the box.”
-[Chuckle] So I had a bit of a chuckle when I heard that.
+And of course I heard back later that apparently they had a meeting, and that one of the guys in the parts department who sort of had been on my side, as it were – he said, “Oh, it wasn’t such a bright idea to get rid of Campbell, [chuckle] because he doesn’t buy Datsun oil filters singly”, he says, “he buys them by the box.”
+[Chuckles] So I had a bit of a chuckle when I heard that.
 [Chuckles]

 You were there for quite a few years in Avenue Road?

-Ah yes, and then I rented that property and then I bought two units of a five unit block that Gary Harding had built in Warren Street behind Park Motors, as it was then, yeah.
-Toyota, yeah.
-And I set that up and I ran that there until 2001, and then I sold it to Kevin Marsh.
+Ah yes, and then I rented that property and then I bought two units of a five unit block that Gary Harding had built in Warren Street behind Park Motors, as it was then, yeah … Toyota, yeah … and I set that up and I ran that there until 2001, and then I sold it to Kevin Marsh.
 And I worked part time for him for a little while, just sort of to … ‘cause he took over some of my old customers.

 And Holders were still there in those days?